lovehifi/AudioOS-RT/README.md

-Below is the corrected `README.md` block (Markdown only).
-Changes made:

 * **Download section** now references the `.zip`, tells users to unzip to obtain the `.img`.
 * **Flash section** clarifies you must point Rufus / Etcher to the extracted `.img`.